 When Your Child's ADHD Affects Your Relationship

-4. Communicate.
-"You really need to communicate effectively with your partner about your relationship," Berman says.
-"Parents with a child with ADHD tend to put the child’s needs first, which is understandable.
-But spend time on the needs of the relationship as well, and learn what those needs are through strong communication."
+3. Talk about your relationship.
+"Parents with a child with ADHD tend to put the child’s needs first, which is understandable,” Berman says.
+“But spend time on the needs of the relationship as well, and learn what those needs are through strong communication."

-6. Keep adjusting.
-"You have to learn to adjust," Dickson says.
+6. Be adaptable.
 You have to learn to live with your child's ADHD diagnosis and learn to work around it in ways that are right for your child, and for your partner.

 7. Prioritize "us" time.
 It’s very important for you and your partner to spend quality time together to nurture your relationship, Berman says.Do this on a regular basis -- away from the kids, just the two of you.

 Raising a child with ADHD isn’t easy, but some couples find it actually makes them closer.
 So work together to raise a happy, healthy child and keep your relationship strong.